 - If you don't care about the quality of the photos and want the smallest and lightest option, I simply advise you to take a good smartphone with you.

-- If you're looking for photos of good enough quality but without getting too caught up in the adjustments and without compromising on weight and discretion, then the compact expert range is for you.
-And to help you choose the best expert compact camera, we have created a comparison table here
+- If you're looking for photos of good enough quality but without getting too caught up in the settings and without compromising on weight and discretion, then the compact range is made for you.
+And to help you choose the best point and shoot camera, we have created a comparison table here

 - If you are interested in photography (or video) and are looking for more control to take beautiful pictures in more difficult conditions (sunset, night, etc.), you will probably want to buy a better camera.
-Hybrid Cameras have an excellent weight/quality ratio.
-And here too, we invite you to look at our comparative table of the best hybrid cameras to make your choice.
+Mirrorless (or hybrid) Cameras have an excellent weight/quality ratio.
+And here too, we recommend you to look at our comparison table of the best mirrorless cameras to make your choice.

 The best mobile apps for travelers